 To investigate the interaction of party supply and voter demand on economic and social dimensions, we drew data from the Manifesto Project (MARPOR).
 At a first cut, we examine the relative volume each party has dedicated to first and second-dimension issues in its manifestos.
 We used two scales of economic and social issues that have been used in the literature (see Appendix 3 for details).
 The volume of attention dedicated to particular issues can be an essential way to understand the relationships between voters and parties.
-The entire literature on agenda-setting emphasizes the way in which the amount of attention dedicated to any given policy issue is an essential feature of power and its exercise (Baumgartner and Jones 2010; Manheim and Albritton 1984; Bachrach and Baratz 1962).
-Closer to the topic at hand, Petry found using Manifesto data, that as soon as Canadian federal election legislation cut off trade unions and corporations from financing federal political parties, the NDP stopped references to unions in its platform.
-The insight in thatat case is that moderation can be achieved not just by shifting position (from saying unionss are essentially positive to saying that unions are more ambivalent) but also by not talking about unions at all.

-As regards this case, one might speculate that even if the educated voters in the left block are redistributive, it does not follow that the actual system as a whole will provide that issue on which to vote.
-Carnes (2016) and O’Grady (2019) have found that the internal leadership of parties is increasingly being dominated by those with higher education.
-Will they privilege second-dimension issues in pre-election platform formation or post-election platform implementation?
+The entire literature on agenda-setting emphasizes the way in which the amount of attention dedicated to any given policy issue is an essential feature of power and its exercise (Bachrach and Baratz 1962; Baumgartner and Jones 2010; Manheim and Albritton 1984).
+Petry (2014) found, using MARPOR data, that as soon as Canadian federal election legislation cut off trade unions and corporations from financing federal political parties, the NDP stopped references to unions in its platform.
+The insight in this case, is that moderation can be achieved not just by shifting position (from offering pro- or anti-labour union policies) but also by ignoring labour unions.
+Recent studies in both Europe (Ares 2022) and the United States (2020), also show that greater saliency and politicization of redistribution by political parties significantly activates class over socio-cultural preferences in voters, thereby strengthening the class cleavage.
+However, Carnes (2016) and O’Grady (2019) have found that the internal leadership of Western parties is increasingly being dominated by those with higher education.
+Thus, even if political leaders do indeed commit to redistribution in pre-election platform formation, will they follow through in post-election platform implementation?

 Indeed, Figure 6 tells a fairly remarkable story about the transformation of the Canadian policy agenda, as seen in party platforms.
-And the story is all the more remarkable for the way in which it reflects the standard narrative of the Canadian party system and political sociology.
-Reflecting the nature of industrial society, party platforms emphasized economic issues at a minimum of 2.5 times they emphasized social issues, prior to the 1970s.
-But the reader will note that the NDP and the Social Credit Party stand out as particularly dedicated to economic issues.
-This is largely consistent with Porter’s (1965) portrayal of a Canadian party system dominated by business-friendly brokerage parties, which outside insurgent parties have tried to break up (Johnston 2017).
-But by the 1980s, the system had completely transformed such that now, very rarely do parties emphasize economic issues more than 2.5 times social issues.
+Reflecting the nature of industrial society prior to the 1970s, party platforms emphasized economic issues at a minimum of 2.5 times more than they emphasized social issues.
+Unsurprisingly, both the smaller NDP and Social Credit Party stand out as particularly dedicated to economic issues.
+This is largely consistent with Porter’s (1965) portrayal of a Canadian party system dominated by business-friendly brokerage parties, which outside insurgent parties have tried to challenge (Johnston 2017).
+However, by the 1980s, the system had completely transformed such that now, only on a few occasions did parties emphasize economic issues more than 2.5 times as social issues.
+The party system has gradually become more focused on social issues, as since 2006, only the NDP has given greater saliency to economic, over social issues.

 And if we look more specifically at each party, there are some important patterns.
-On the one hand, the NDP has gone the furthest with an extremely steep decline in emphasis in economic issues, such that in recent campaigns, it is emphasizing social and economic issues at about the same rate.
-However, the right-wing parties (represented in one line) have also shown a reasonably significant transformation from presenting business-friendly brokerage manifestos to emphasizing social and cultural issues.
-Curiously, the Liberals have remained fairly consistent on this measure.
+On the one hand, the NDP has gone the furthest with an extremely steep decline in emphasis in economic issues, such that in recent campaigns, it is emphasizing social and economic issues at roughly the same rate.
+However, the conservative parties (represented in one line), and the Liberals have also shown a significant transformation from presenting business-friendly brokerage manifestos to emphasizing social issues in recent years.